kprahlad/kprahlad.github.io/_posts/2020-05-11-Terrain Guarding.md

 It turns out these problems are computational nightmares - they are NP Hard [[King and Krohn, 2009](https://www.researchgate.net/publication/220779363_Terrain_Guarding_is_NP-Hard)].
 To make matters worse, it turns out that solving these problems for what seemed to be a easier class of terrains - those which are made with  only horizontal and vertical lines (orthogonal terrains), is still NP  Hard [[Bonnet and Giannopoulos, 2017](https://arxiv.org/abs/1710.00386)].
 Knowing this, we ask the next best thing - are these problems FPT with respect to number of guards \\(k\\)?
 That is, does there exist an algorithm which solves *Continuous Terrain Guarding* and *Discrete Terrain Guarding* in \\(f(k) \cdot n^c\\) time, where \\(f\\) is some computable function and \\(c\\) is some constant independent of \\(n\\) and \\(k\\)?
 We only know the answer for this question for orthogonal terrains.
 Both  the versions of the orthogonal terrain guarding problem are FPT with respect to \\(k\\) [[Ashok et al., 2018](https://dl.acm.org/doi/10.1145/3186897)].

 I've made a report which seeks to let anyone who has done a basic course in  algorithms understand (almost) current research in this topic.
 Two of  the major theorems presented in the report are, to the best of my  knowledge, not present in existing literature.
 I've done my best to iron out typos and avoid mistakes.
-If you find any typos, mistakes or just  want to talk about this topic, [email me](mailto:kprahlad.narasimhan@niser.ac.in)!
+If you find any typos, mistakes or just  want to talk about this topic, [email me](mailto:kprahlad.narasimhan@niser.ac.in){:target="_blank"}!

 #### <center><a href = "{{site.baseurl}}/documents/A_FPT_Algorithm_for_the_Orthogonal_Terrain_Guarding_Problem.pdf" download> Report </a></center>